Meet our Education Scholarship Recipients

 Erwin

-Rena is in her second year of the Radiologic Technologist Program.
-Her goal is to graduate in 2024 and is determined to set an example of hard work and dedication to her 10-year-old son.
-After graduation, Rena plans to gain as much experience as possible by working at both a hospital and a clinic.
-She is passionate about helping others and believes that diagnostic imaging is an incredible way to provide patient care.
-She is eager to learn and grow in the field and is excited to see where her career in radiologic science takes her.
+I am a graduate of the Radiologic Technologist Program at Tacoma Community College.
+My goal is to graduate in 2024, setting an example of hard work and dedication for my 10-year-old son.
+After graduation, I plan to gain as much experience as possible by working in both a hospital and a clinic.
+I am passionate about helping others, and I believe that diagnostic imaging is an incredible way to provide patient care.
+I am eager to learn, grow, and begin my career at Providence St. Peter Hospital in Olympia, WA.

 Stephen